 Find out more about how to change from a sole trader to a limited company.
 You can also find out more about Crunch’s accounting service for limited companies.

-Advantages of staying sole trader
+Advantages of staying self-employed

 Both sole traders and directors of limited companies are required to submit a personal Self Assessment to HMRC, but those operating a limited company must also submit extra paperwork to regulatory authorities (Corporation Tax, Annual Accounts, VAT returns if VAT registered).
 Failure to submit returns on time usually results in significant fines and penalties.
 As a sole trader, you’ll avoid the headache of these returns.